Church of St. Apollinaire, Prague: The tower

-Ground plan of the tower is squared and it connects to the nave in western field of the north side.
+The ground plan of the tower is square, connecting to the nave in western field of the north side.
 The tower stands on the same socle as the rest of the church.
 Its pointed masonry is plastered and on the individual groins we can spot revealed cubiform reinforce.
 The construction is divided into two parts.
 The first part is horizontally divided into three parts.
 The walls of the bottom part are smooth without any windows.
-The central and also the biggest part contains two rectangular windows in the south and one window in the east.
-There are three big pointed windows on the upper part and lead to the south, east and west.
-There is rectangular slit window heading to the north.
+The central and also the biggest part contains two rectangular windows in the south and one window in the eaSt There are three big, pointed windows on the upper part and lead to the south, east and weSt There is rectangular slit window heading to the north.

 The second part is created by gothic octagon.
 Its walls are divided by four windows with stone jamb.
 The tower ends by steep pyramidal column roof.

 The space under the tower used to serve as sacristy.
-During the regothisation this function in this space was stopped.
+During the neo-gothic period, this function in this space was stopped.
 The tower is filled by the stone staircase from the 19th century.
 It is held by four pillars.
-Considering the mightiness of the staircase the cross arch in the first floor was removed.
-Despite the reconstruction in the 19th century the second floor has its cohesive space with brick ground and beam ceiling from the period of regothisation.
+Considering the mightiness of the staircase the cross arch on the first floor was removed.
+Despite the reconstruction in the 19th century the second floor has its cohesive space with brick ground and beam ceiling from the period of neo-gothic architecture.

-There is a bell tower inside the gothic octagon which contains where is nowadays the only bell St. Apollinaire.
-The bell is decorated by vegetable ornaments and a relief of St. Apollinaire.
+There is a bell tower inside the gothic octagon which contains where is nowadays the only bell St Apollinaire.
+The bell is decorated by vegetable ornaments and a relief of St Apollinaire.
 There is also a Latin inscription with chronograms carved into the bell.